 That is what the banks prefer, with the credit card having a limit of $2,500 if you have had it for 2 years or more.
 If less than two years, banks want to see your limit at $5,000 or higher.
 There are exceptions where you do not have to have a credit card, but the banks prefer you to have one so they can see you are able to manage a voluntary and variable payment.
 Whenever your credit card company offers you a credit increase, it’s important that you take it.
 Accepting the credit limit will allow your credit score to improve because your debt ratio grows smaller with the amount of credit you have available.
 If you continue to pay it off monthly.

 If you don’t have a credit card but you have shown a long history of having a line of credit and a loan or several loans with a great repayment history, this normally works too.

-For example, if you had a card for $700 and the balance was always at $600 or around there that would lower your credit score.
+For example, if you had a card for $700 and the balance was always around $600, that would lower your credit score.
 It would be the same if it were a $10,000 credit card and your balance was always near $10,000 or even $8000.
 The best practice is to use it and keep the balance below 50% or pay it off each month.

 You can check your credit score through a number of online softwares.
 This is known as a “soft check” and will not damage your score.
 The score will not be the exact one that a “hard check” will give you through a bank or a mortgage broker, but it will give you an idea of where your credit is at.

 Ways to get started on building your credit score

 There are many different ways to start building your credit.
 Each one is important and should be considered when planning to build your credit.

 - Get a credit card.